 Up: Thirty-five minutes up-valley from the Atiwhakatu Hut, the turn-off to Jumbo Hut is well marked.
 After a few minutes on high terraces, a steeper climb eventually passes an open spot (good for a spell), beyond which the grade soon eases off to cross a tiny stream.
-The grade is better in this pleasant high-altitude bush and soon exits to the bush-edge a few minutes below Jumbo Hut, 2 hours from the river.
+The grade is better in this pleasant high-altitude bush and the track soon reaches to the bush-edge, a few minutes below Jumbo Hut, 2 hours from the river.

-Above the hut, the spur leads up through the tussock, then a rocky scramble, to join the Holdsworth – Mitre Ridge at Jumbo, about 40 minutes from the hut. (see 6.3.)
+Above the hut, the spur leads up through tussock, and then a rocky scramble, to join the Holdsworth – Mitre Ridge at Jumbo, about 40 minutes from the hut. (see 6.3.)

 Down: From Jumbo Hut the track descends the tussock edge of the spur NNE for a few minutes, then enters the bush to cross a tiny watercourse 15 minutes from the hut.
 One hour down the spur will bring the higher river terraces and, in another 10 minutes, the Atiwhakatu itself.
 Thirty-five minutes down-valley is the Atiwhakatu Hut.